ajbogh/video-js-html5Thumbnails/README.md

 The HTML5 Thumbnails plugin accepts some additional options during setup.
 Add these to the object which contains the video ID.

-**id** - (required) The ID of the original video element.
+**id** - (string, required) The ID of the original video element.

-**scale** - (optional) A number from 0 to 1 where 1 is 100% of the original video size and 0 is 0%.
+**scale** - (decimal, optional) A number from 0 to 1 where 1 is 100% of the original video size and 0 is 0%.
 A default value of 0.35 is used.

-**loaderSize** - (optional) The number of pixels to make the loading spinner.
+**loaderSize** - (integer, optional) The number of pixels to make the loading spinner.
 If no value is present then the default of 32 pixels is used.

 Example: